ipdk-io/k8s-infra-offload/README.md

 - The firewall, if enabled in host OS, should either be disabled or configured to allow required traffic to flow through.

 ## Kubernetes installation
-If Kubernetes and other required components are already installed on the machine, then proceed to [IPDK OVS Install and Run](#ipdk-ovs-install-and-run)
+If Kubernetes and other required components are already installed on the machine, then proceed to [IPDK Networking recipe install](#ipdk-networking-recipe-install)

 ### Pre-requisites
 Kubernetes is known to not work well with Linux swap and hence, it should be turned off.